-CUDT compete as part of the university Dancesport circuit, attending between 4 and 7 external competitions each year.
+CUDT competes as part of the university Dancesport circuit, attending between 4 and 7 external competitions each year.
 Competing is the driving force for our squad, and our beginners will get their first taste of competitive Dancesport only a few weeks into their first term.
-While our two main competitions are Nationals (IVDC) in February, and Varsity against Oxford in May, we attend a number of competitions of different scales throughout the year.
+Our three main competitions are OTNT (our in-house competition) in November, Nationals (IVDC) in February, and Varsity against Oxford in May.
+We also attend a number of other friendlies and open competitions.

 The first CUDT Reunion Match (Old Team New Team) was held in Wolfson College in 1998.
 In the early days, the Reunion Match took the form of a series of one dance competitions in the team dances of Waltz, Quickstep, Cha-cha-cha and Jive only, with couples from the current team scoring points against a team of alumni couples.
 The Old Team won the inaugural match.
-Since then, the friendly competition has expanded and in 2019 over 50 couples competed in the event, with the team match changing shape to echo the format of the IVDC team match and teams being formed to encourage alumni, current team members and beginners to meet.
-This is often the first chance that new partnerships for the year get to dance and show the progress they have made in the first weeks of term.
+Since then, the friendly competition has expanded and in 2019 over 50 couples competed in the event, with the team match changing shape to match the IVDC format, and teams blending alumni, current CUDT members, and beginners.

-It is quite the unique experience to go from dancing amongst beginners in one round to dancing amongst the more experienced in the open rounds.
+For beginners and new partnerships, OTNT is usually the first chance to dance together in (friendly) competition and show the progress they have made in the first few weeks of term.
+For experienced couples, it is quite the experience to go from dancing amongst beginners in one round to dancing amongst the more experienced in the open rounds.

-The Southern Universities Dancesport Competition (SUDC) February 12th 2022
+The Southern Universities Dancesport Competition (SUDC): February 2024

 The universities of the south of England and Wales, (traditionally, those south of Coventry) compete at the annual SUDC, known by some as the regionals and for many the final competition preparation for the university nationals.
 Universities bid to host the SUDC and so the event moves around the South; Cambridge last hosted in 2010.
 The SUDC sees the first appearance of the Offbeat competition, a team showdance style competition.